 Virtual recruiting offers organizations of all sizes and industries the opportunity to capitalize on expanded access to UChicago talent.

-Our Employer Relations & Development team will work with you to create a successful recruitment strategy and engage with our students.
-Please don’t hesitate to contact an employer relations specialist to discuss a strategy that best fits your recruiting needs and goals.
+Our team will work with you to create a successful recruitment strategy and engage with our students.
+Please don’t hesitate to contact an employer relations staff member to discuss a strategy that best fits your recruiting needs and goals.

 Tools to Connect with Students